masonb03/github-workflow/README.md

 # github-workflow
-console.log("There is nothing permanent, except change")
+There is nothing permanent, except change